Primate Licences

 The Animal Welfare (Primate Licences) (England) Regulations 2024 introduce a new licensing regime setting out welfare standards that keepers of primates will be required to meet.

-Any individual who keeps or is proposing to keep a primate may apply for a primate licence from 6th April 2025.
-The Regulations which set out the conditions to be met in order to hold a licence can be found here.
+Any individual who keeps or is proposing to keep a primate may apply for a primate licence from 6 April 2025.
+View the Regulations which set out the conditions to be met in order to hold a licence.

 Primate keepers who already hold a Dangerous Wild Animal Licence or a licence under The Animal Welfare (Activities Involving Animals) (England) Regulations 2018 will require a primate licence in addition to these other licences.